maciejwalkowiak/junit-drools/README.md

 Tiny little library that helps you to unit test your Drools based business rules.

+### Preface ###

+Testing Drools rules can be annoying.
+Framework itself does not contain any helper classes or JUnit integrations that saves us from writing lots of boilerplate code in each test unit class. **junit-drools**'s goal is to fix it and make testing Drools easy.

+I am not very experienced with Drools so the library actually does what was needed in project I was working with.
+You are welcome to add your improvements by sending pull requests.

 ### Installation ###

 1. Clone git repository: `git clone https://github.com/maciejwalkowiak/junit-drools.git`